code-423n4/2023-07-tapioca-findings/data/kaveyjoe-G.md

 - Remove Unused Parameters: The wrap and unwrap functions did not use the _fromAddress parameter in the wrap function and _amount in the unwrap function, so they were removed.

-- Loop Unrolling and Ordering: The ordering of conditions in if-else statements was changed to place more likely conditions first.
-Additionally, loop unrolling is manually done in the _wrap function.
+- Loop Unrolling and Ordering: The ordering of conditions in if-else statements were change to place more likely conditions first.
+Additionally, loop unrolling should be done in the _wrap function.

-- Inlining Functions: The _wrapNative function is inlined in the wrap function to reduce the overhead of function calls.
+- Inlining Functions: The _wrapNative function,inline in the wrap function to reduce the overhead of function calls.

 Here is an optimized  mTapiocaOFT Contract :